ansh-2004/Notes_Assignment/AWSCERTIFICATION/Project/AutoDeploymentNodeJs.md

     - run ls command and we see  _work folder
     - go to this folder and run ls command.
 We see we have our project folder in this
     - Go to this folder now and run ls command , we see all our project files.
-    - run ls -la command to check hidden files (.gitignore, node_modules)
+    - run ls -la command to check hidden files (.gitignore)

 - Now we got our project , next we need to install node js
     - so run **sudo apt update**  to update all the packages first